protofire/filecoin-CID-checker/README.md

 ### How to run

-1. Prepare `.env` file and `.ssl/` folder with RDS certificate (`wget https://s3.amazonaws.com/rds-downloads/rds-combined-ca-bundle.pem`) in root directory
+1. Prepare `.env` file in root directory

 2. Build images: